aryan109/tf_people_counter/WRITEUP.md

 This app is created such that, at before doing the inference the video frame is resized according to the input shape to model.
 Standard frame size like (640 x 420) and (1280 x 720) are recommended for optimal results.

-## Model Research

-[This heading is only required if a suitable model was not found after trying out at least three different models.
-However, you may also use this heading to detail how you converted a successful model.]

-In investigating potential people counter models, I tried each of the following three models:

-- Model 1: [Name]
-  - [Model Source]
-  - I converted the model to an Intermediate Representation with the following arguments...
-  - The model was insufficient for the app because...
-  - I tried to improve the model for the app by...

-- Model 2: [Name]
-  - [Model Source]
-  - I converted the model to an Intermediate Representation with the following arguments...
-  - The model was insufficient for the app because...
-  - I tried to improve the model for the app by...

-- Model 3: [Name]
-  - [Model Source]
-  - I converted the model to an Intermediate Representation with the following arguments...
-  - The model was insufficient for the app because...
-  - I tried to improve the model for the app by...